mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 ## Authentication Related Limitations

-* MaxScale can not manage authentication that uses wildcard matching in hostnames in the mysql.user table of the backend database.
+* MariaDB MaxScale can not manage authentication that uses wildcard matching in hostnames in the mysql.user table of the backend database.
 The only wildcards that can be used are in IP address entries.